 - Statutory Attendance - a percentage statistic for present, only counting students who are statutory school age who are not guest students.
 Top Tip: If you have any feedback, please add it here: Statutory Attendance KPI

 - Statutory authorised absent, unauthorised absent, late - a percentage statistic for authorised absence, unauthorised absence and late.
 Please note that despite the name, this measure includes all the students at your school no matter their age or if they are guest students

 Click into a measure to drill down.
 Display your data by chart, a table of year on year trends or a list of students.
 Use the drop-down menu to group your data by Cluster, Demographic, Ethnicity or Year Group.

-You can see the Arbor National Whole School Attendance average when drilling down into your Whole school attendance, Authorised or Unauthorised Absence KPIs.
+You can see the Arbor National Whole School Attendance average when drilling down into your Whole school attendance, Statutory authorised absent and Statutory unauthorised absent KPIs.
 It'll show you how your schools compare with other schools using Arbor.

 Top Tip: On the students tab, click the column headers to sort the students highest > lowest or lowest > highest attendance to identify which students are impacting your averages.

 Select a student to jump to their profile on the school's site (if you're able to log into that school).